luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

 * Gradle has more kotlin related features than maven especially if not-java targets should be build.
 * If the program breaks and you dont think it should break, then clear the build folder and compile again.
   The incremental build sometimes just dont work - especially with enabled inlining.
-  The current version of the scripts automatically wipe the build folder for every build - just to be sure.
+  The current version of the comandline-compilation automatically wipe the build folder for every build - just to be sure.
   This "bug" happend too often for me.
 * My experiments show that Threads are faster than Coroutines, because of the constantly allocated and released intermediate Objects, which are completely useless.
   Maybe this changes with updates to the kotlin-compiler.